Last Updated on April 30, 2025 by Colby Droscher

 7. No Scum Allowed Saloon (White Oaks, New Mexico)

-This saloon is located out in a town that’s nearly been fully abandoned altogether.
+The No Scum Allowed Saloon is located out in a town that’s nearly been fully abandoned altogether.
 The bar has very deep Wild West roots.
 It’s been linked to Billy the Kid and also the gold rush era.

 8. The Historic Montana Bar (Miles City, Montana)